datastaxdevs/workshop-introduction-to-machine-learning/README.md

 If you are on Gitpod, simply follow the on-screen instructions to get everything running:

-- Wait 2-3 minutes as your IDE (and Linux box) gets provisioned...
+- _Wait 2-3 minutes as your IDE (and Linux box) gets provisioned..._
-- Enter the following information to connect to DB:
+- When prompted in the Gitpod Console, enter the following information to connect to DB:
   + Astra DB Token ID
   + Astra DB Token Secret
   + Keyspace name (`machine_learning` by default)
 - When asked, drag-and-drop (or copy) the Secure bundle to the required destination
+- _Wait another 1-2 minutes (while tables are created and populated in your database) ..._
 - Eventually the Gitpod console will spawn a new tab with the Jupter UI running (check your pop-up blocker to let it through)
 - Insert the password `mlrules` to access the Jupyter UI